danielsaidi/TagKit/Sources/TagKit/TagKit.docc/TagKit.md

 ![TagKit logo](Logo.png)

-Tags and tag presenting views can be customized to fit your specific needs.
-You can change the tag format and use any custom models.
-When presenting tags, you can change colors, fonts, corner radius etc. and use any views you like.
+Tags and tag views can be customized to fit your specific needs.
+You can change the slug format and tag any custom models, and when presenting tags you can apply custom styling and use any views you like.